ThuyHaLE/My-notes-projects-competions/Problem3_Natural-Language-Processing/README.md

       - **Hugging Face**: emphasizes model access, fine-tuning, and community collaboration
 #### 3.3 Large Language Models (LLMs):
 ##### 3.3.1 Prompt:
-Plays a crucial role in using prompting engineering techniques to guide the models (LLMs) to generate desired outputs.
+Play a crucial role in using prompting engineering techniques to guide the models (LLMs) to generate desired outputs.
 - **Basic prompting engineering techniques**: fundamental strategies used to design prompts
   - ***Task Definition***: Clearly define the task or objective to guide the model's behavior.
   - ***Context Establishment***: Provide relevant background information or context to help the model understand the task.